Survivors of domestic and sexual violence can break their leases early in some states

 “Assumptions, stereotypes and bias — towards not believing survivors and perceiving that it could be made up in order to exit a lease — play into state policy responses and often result in a litany of requirements, including orders of protection, police reports, third-party statements,” she said.

-The post Survivors of domestic and sexual violence can break their leases early in some states appeared first on Louisiana Illuminator.
+The post Survivors of domestic and sexual violence can break their leases early in some states appeared first on Rhode Island Current.